therealjordanlee/Design.Patterns/src/Abstract.Factory/README.md

 - Each Client contains (is composed of) an implementation of the Abstract Factory class.

-[pattern]: https://github.com/therealjordanlee/Design.Patterns/raw/master/src/Abstract.Factory/abstractFactoryPattern.png "Factory Method Pattern"
+[pattern]: https://github.com/therealjordanlee/Design.Patterns/raw/master/src/Abstract.Factory/abstractFactoryPattern.png "Abstract Factory Pattern"